 The EU is in the process of replacing the current e-privacy law (and therefore PECR) with a new ePrivacy Regulation (ePR).
 However the new ePR is yet to be agreed.
-The existing PECR rules continue to apply until the ePR is finalised, with some changes for GDPR (chiefly the definition of consent).
+The existing PECR rules continue to apply until the ePR is finalised, with some changes for UK GDPR (chiefly the definition of consent).

 Can we use legitimate interests for our business to business contacts?

 Yes, it is likely that much of this type of processing will be lawful on the basis of legitimate interests, but there is no absolute rule here and you need to apply the three-part test.

 You are still processing personal data when you are using and holding the names and details of your individual contacts at other businesses.
 You must have a lawful basis to process this personal data.

 You can consider using legitimate interests as your lawful basis for such processing.
 However you need to identify your specific interest underlying the processing and ensure that the processing is actually necessary for that purpose.